logzio/logz-docs/_source/logzio_collections/_log-sources/rsyslog.md

 ##### Install the SELinux policy core utilities package

-Now we need to add the package `policycoreutils` containing the SELinux command `semanage` that will enable us to modify the policy.
+Add the package `policycoreutils` containing the SELinux command `semanage` to enable modifications to the SELinux policy.

 If you already have this package installed, proceed to the next step.
 Otherwise, run: